Indian Rummy

-Indian Cherokee Rummy (or Paplu) is a card game in India with little variation from original rummy.
-It may be considered a cross between Rummy 500 and gin rummy.
-Indian Rummy is a variant of the rummy game popular in India that involves making valid sets out of 13 cards that are distributed among every player on the table.
+Indian Cherokee Rummy (or Paplu) is a card game in India with little variation from original Rummy.
+It may be considered a cross between Rummy 500 and Gin Rummy.
+Indian Rummy is a variant of the Rummy game popular in India that involves making valid sets out of 13 cards that are distributed among every player on the table.
 Each player is dealt 13 cards initially; if the number of players is 2, then a 52 cards deck is chosen for the game and if there are 6 players, two decks of 52 cards each is combined for the game.
 Each player has to draw and discard cards by turns till one player melds their cards with valid sets that meet the Rummy validation rules.
 It could be that Indian Rummy evolved from a version of Rummy in South Asia, Celebes Rummy, also called Rhuk.

 Two kinds of sets are possible: a run of consecutive suited cards, and three or four of a kind (with no duplicate suits.)
 The basic requirement for winning a hand is at least two sequences, one of which must be "pure", i.e., made without any jokers.

 Origin

 The Mughals enjoyed a game called Ganjifa, which led to the introduction of card games in the 16th century.
 It was first developed as a court game with a lavish deck of playing cards composed of priceless materials and gems.
+Today, Indian Rummy is a card-melding game popular in the Indian sub-continent.